shakacode/react_on_rails/README.md

 *These are the docs for React on Rails 12.
 To see the version 11 docs, [click here](https://github.com/shakacode/react_on_rails/tree/11.3.0).*

 #### News
+**October 1, 2020**: See the [spec/dummy](./spec/dummy) example repo for a simple configuration of webpack via the rails/webpacker gem that supports SSR.

 **August 2, 2020**: See the example repo of [React on Rails Tutorial With SSR, HMR fast refresh, and TypeScript](https://github.com/shakacode/react_on_rails_tutorial_with_ssr_and_hmr_fast_refresh) for a new way to setup the creation of your SSR bundle with `rails/webpacker`.

 **July 8, 2020**: Release v12 of React on Rails.